Tyrus Wong: Exhibitions

-Personal life
+Personal life and death

-Wong met Ruth Ng Kim (伍梅珍), a second-generation Chinese American from a farming family in Bakersfield, California, at Dragon's Den Restaurant in Los Angeles Chinatown, CA, where she was a waitress.
-They married on June 27, 1937, in Bakersfield, CA.
+Wong met Ruth Ng Kim (伍梅珍), a second-generation Chinese American from a farming family in Bakersfield, California, at Dragon's Den Restaurant in the Chinatown section of Los Angeles, where she was a waitress.
+They married on June 27, 1937, in Bakersfield.

 Wong's wife was the secretary to Y.C.
 Hong, the first Chinese American immigration lawyer, and then became a homemaker after the birth of their children.
-They have three married daughters: Kay (born 1938), Tai-Ling (born 1943), and Kim (born 1949) and two grandsons, Kevin Fong and Jason Fong.
-Wong's wife, Ruth Kim Wong, died on January 12, 1995.
-She was 85.
+They had three married daughters: Kay (born 1938), Tai-Ling (born 1943), and Kim (born 1949) and two grandsons, Kevin Fong and Jason Fong.
+Wong's wife, Ruth Kim Wong, died on January 12, 1995, at the age of 85.
 Wong died on December 30, 2016, at the age of 106.
 Wong is interred at Forest Lawn Memorial Park (Hollywood Hills) in Los Angeles, California.

 Legacy

-In 2015, filmmaker Pamela Tom wrote and directed a film about Tyrus Wong's life, entitled Tyrus.
-The film was produced by Gwen Wynne, Tamara Khalaf and Pamela Tom.
-The film ended up winning Audience Awards at the 2016 Boston Asian American Film Festival as well as the 2015 Hawaii International Film Festival and the 2015 San Diego Asian Film Festival.
-The film had its national broadcast on PBS's American Masters on September 8, 2017.
+Throughout his artistic career, Wong has garnered a multitude of awards.
+Notable awards include the awards from the following organizations: